Training and Development

 These practical workshops will use Primary History as an example, to show how foundation subject leaders can overhaul planning effectively to develop knowledge-rich content but which retains a creative and inspirational impact on children.

-Workshop 1 - Deciding on your Intent - Wednesday 26th April 2023
+Workshop 1 - Deciding on your Intent - ONLINE - Tuesday 23rd April 2024

 This webinar looks at how the OFSTED framework defines intent, what it looks for in a knowledge-rich primary history curriculum as a whole and how a curriculum can be shaped to take in to account the particular needs of local pupils and the communities they come from.

-Workshop 2 - Implementation - Planning for success - Thursday 11th May 2023
+Workshop 2 - Implementation - Planning for success - ONLINE - Thursday 9th May 2024

 This webinar focuses on how schools can plan effectively for pupils to acquire content knowledge and revisit major subject concepts over time on the basis of a spiral curriculum.
 It will also show how to use pupil voice to inform planning and demonstrate how well-structured medium term plans reinforce prior knowledge and act as a spring board for future learning.

-Workshop 3 - Balancing Rigor & Creativity in Impact - Thursday 25th May 2023
+Workshop 3 - Balancing Rigor & Creativity in Impact - ONLINE - Tuesday 21st May 2024

 (Deep Dive case study)